-Biological information was obtained from a total of 6295 Patagonian toothfish samples.
-Of these, 5301 and 994 were sampled from the longline and trawl-based fisheries, respectively.
-We randomly selected 478 Patagonian toothfish to estimate their ages.
-However, we used only 477 otoliths to perform age estimation analyses as 1 otolith was considered unreadable and was eliminated of the age estimation process.
+Biological information was obtained from a total of 11925 Patagonian toothfish samples in 2024.
+Among these, 8 Patagonian toothfish were sampled in the High Seas from trawl fisheries and were therefore excluded from the subsequent analyses.
+This exclusion reduced the number of Patagonian toothfish sampled in Falkland Islands waters to 11917.
+Of these, 7022 and 4895 were sampled from the longline and trawl fisheries, respectively.

+We randomly selected 498 Patagonian toothfish to estimate their ages.
+However, we used only 496 otoliths to perform age estimation analyses, because 2 otoliths were considered unreadable and were eliminated of the age estimation process.

-In the trawl-based fisheries, Patagonian toothfish were sampled from across the shelf to the south and west of the Falkland Islands at depths between 140 and 382 m depth (mean = 231 m; Figure 3).
-In the longline fishery, Patagonian toothfish were sampled at depths between 830 and 1820 m (mean = 1368 m) across the FI waters where the Toothfish fishery usually occurs (Figure 3Figure).
+In the trawl fisheries, Patagonian toothfish were sampled from across the shelf to the south and west of the Falkland Islands at depths between 122 and 374 m depth (mean = 231 m; Figure 3).
+In the longline fishery, Patagonian toothfish were sampled at depths between 715 and 1830 m (mean = 1363 m) across the FI waters where the Toothfish fishery usually occurs (Figure 3).

 Figure 3.
-Positions of Patagonian toothfish sampling for otolith and length frequency around the Falkland Islands during 2022 (n=6295).
+Positions of Patagonian toothfish sampled in the trawl (n=4895, in green) and longline (n=7022, in orange) fisheries for otolith and length frequency in the Falkland Islands waters during 2024 (n=11917).
 Circle with a light colour indicates the position of the collected samples and square with a dark colour the position of the otoliths selected for age estimation.